About Us

 Board of Trustees

-Shannon Carino, Secretary
+Shannon Carino, Treasurer

-Merrie Ellen O'Donnell, Treasurer
+Merrie Ellen O'Donnell

 Donna Walsh, School District Representative